BuddyForms/BuddyForms-EasyPin/readme.txt

 ---

 ### A powerful tool for new and intuitive design and user experiences
-You could use it to create interactive stories like a journals and display relevant post to the images.
+Use it to create interactive stories like a journals and display relevant posts to the images.

 ---

 ### Use Multiple Forms for different Pins Types
-Create Multiple forms for different Pins and enable your authors to only fill out the form elements needed for there particular pined post
+Create Multiple forms for different pins and enable your authors to only fill out the form elements needed for there particular pined post

 ---

 ### BuddyForms Hook Fields Support
-You can use the BuddyForms Hook Fields extension to hook your gallery into the single view of your posts
+You can use the "BuddyForms Hook Fields" extension to hook your gallery into the single view of your posts

 ---